 Can small forums make significant revenue using ad networks?

 Small forums can generate meaningful revenue if they choose ad networks aligned with their traffic size and niche.
-Networks with instant approval or contextual targeting, like PropellerAds or Media.net, provide early monetization opportunities.
+Networks that offer instant approval or contextual targeting, such as PropellerAds or Media.net, provide early monetization opportunities.
 Optimizing ad placement and formats increases overall earnings.

 Which ad network is best for beginners with minimal traffic?

 Networks such as PropellerAds, Infolinks, and Monumetric support low-traffic forums and require simple integration.
-These networks provide flexible ad formats and fast approvals, making them ideal for small publishers who want to start monetizing quickly without complex setups.
+These networks offer flexible ad formats and fast approvals, making them ideal for small publishers looking to monetize quickly without complex setups.

 Is it possible to use multiple ad networks simultaneously?